chrisKoeh/py-system-tests/README.md

 def env_case():
     sst.logger().info(sst.get_env())
 ```
-It is also possible to access and modify these json params from within the testsuite, eg. in case
+Setting these json params from within the testsuite, eg. in case
-a global python object should be made available in Testsuite preparation for all testcases, which
+a global python object should be made available in Testsuite preparation for all testcases,
 is possible with `sst.set_env(key, value)` function.
 ### Logging
 The file path of the output file can be customized by passing the `-o` option, which defaults to